raphaelmansuy/tutorials/41-how-to-create-the-best-tutorial.md

 # Build Your First Actionable Tutorial: From Broken to Brilliant in 20 Minutes

+> **TL;DR:** This guide shows you how to create tutorials people actually finish—fast.
+You'll build a real, actionable example (install Node.js), get a reusable template, and a quality checklist.
+Skip to the template at the end if you're in a hurry.

 > **Your readers abandon tutorials because they're boring information dumps.
 Let's fix that by building a working example together.**